brainhackorg/brainhack_cloud/content/en/tutorials/vm.md

 ![image](https://user-images.githubusercontent.com/4021595/157352396-a3a4a3a9-38a7-49d5-a18b-880c058bbc2d.png)

+## Increase disk size
+If you want to increase the disk space beyond the size that you initially set you need to first change the disk size in OCI.
+Go to the instance and select Boot volume from the menu on the left:

 ## Terminate the instance

 If you don't need the machine anymore, you can `Stop` it (you don't pay for the compute anymore, but the disk stays and you can start it back up later) or `Terminate` it (everything gets removed, including the boot volume if you want to):